Most Significant New Products

 Ensemble Massimo Fuoco power amplifier

 Although pricewise it’s just shy of my assigned category for this show’s coverage, I’m compelled to mention that AudioArts presented as a debut the Ensemble Massimo Fuoco control power amplifier ($14,975).
 Given its name, one might assume it’s an Italian product but no, it’s actually handmade in Switzerland; its moniker refers to the Italian musical directive “con fuoco,” meaning “with fervid emotion.”
 Based on a “first look and listen”—i.e., a few songs—it appears to offer the build-quality, design know-how, and clean yet musical sound often associated with electronics made in Switzerland, but for less dough than many of the big-time Swiss manufacturers.
-A hybrid design delivering 100W into 8 ohms (150W into 4 ohms), the Massimo Fuoco uses both tubes and transistors—classic matched ECC81 (12AT7) dual-triode tubes (with Ensemble’s proprietary “TUBESOX” tube dampers to prevent microphony) in the input stage and solid-state circuitry for output.
-The Massimo Fuoco represents the manufacturer’s most major update to the amp’s design since its origins in the 1980s.
+A hybrid design delivering 100W into 8 ohms (150W into 4 ohms), the Massimo Fuoco uses a combo of tubes and solid-state—classic matched ECC81 (12AT7) dual-triode tubes (with Ensemble’s proprietary “TUBESOX” tube dampers to prevent microphony) in the input stage, and bipolar transistors for output.
+The Massimo Fuoco represents the manufacturer’s most major update to the amp’s design since its initial production in 2006.
 It contains all-new capacitors and circuitry, and the transformer, main-board inputs, and rear panel (outputs and power input) are all decoupled from the chassis housing in a “floating” architecture meant to balance rigidity with a little “give,” I’m told, for the sake of musical flow.
 Indeed, the sound was highly detailed, voluptuously musical, and surprisingly substantial through the more diminutive Zellaton Legacy two-and-a-half-way stand-mounted speakers ($27,950).

 Other Auspicious Debuts